physionetchallenges/physionetchallenges.github.io/2020/index.md

 ## <a name="announcements"></a> Announcements

+__June 3, 2020:__ All abstract acceptances and rejections have been announced.
+Please check the [Google Group announcement](https://groups.google.com/forum/#!topic/physionet-challenges/xC3y-rH-EWU) for more details.

 __May 27, 2020:__ The full list of diagnoses for the challenge have now been posted [here](https://github.com/physionetchallenges/physionetchallenges.github.io/blob/master/2020/Dx_map.csv).
 See the full announcement on the Challenge Google Group [here](https://groups.google.com/forum/#!topic/physionet-challenges/CMBOS7USKbw).

 __May 26, 2020:__ Abstract reviews are now complete and will be announced within the next week.
 Please see the updated [key dates/deadlines](#dates-and-deadlines) and details on the [wild card entries](#wild-card) below.
 See the full announcement on the Challenge Google Group [here](https://groups.google.com/forum/#!topic/physionet-challenges/KBzTLnxdwzY).